COVID vaccination drive: 1,856 beneficiaries receive second dose in Delhi | Health

 The number of centres where vaccination was carried out on Friday stood at 257, with a turnout of about 57 per cent, as over 14,800 people received COVID-19 vaccine shots in Delhi in the fourth week of the inoculation drive.

-The state-run hospital, current a partial coronavirus facility, had played a critical role in the fight against the COVID-19 pandemic in Delhi.
+The state-run hospital, currently a partial coronavirus facility, had played a critical role in the fight against the COVID-19 pandemic in Delhi.

-A senior doctor at the Centre for Chest and Respiratory Illness, and other healthcare workers at the BLK Super Speciality Hospital also received his second COVID vaccine shot on Saturday, a spokesperson of the hospital said.
+A senior doctor at the Centre for Chest and Respiratory Illness, and other healthcare workers at the BLK Super Speciality Hospital also received their second COVID vaccine shots on Saturday, a hospital spokesperson said.

-A senior doctor at the Rajiv Gandhi Super Speciality Hospital said, ''110 people got vaccinated in total, out of whom five beneficiaries were those who got their second shots today''.
+A senior doctor at the Rajiv Gandhi Super Speciality Hospital said, ''a total of 110 people got vaccinated and five of them were those who got their second shots today''.

+Meanwhile, according to a public notice issued by the health department authorities, vaccination of all healthcare workers registered on the CoWIN app has to be mandatorily completed by February 20.

+The final mop-up round for healthcare workers will thereafter commence from February 21-25, it said, adding healthcare workers who are already registered can walk in to any designated vaccination site if they have not received a scheduling message on SMS.

-After sluggish start, since the exercise was kicked off January 16, the inoculation drive had picked up pace in the last several days.
+After sluggish start, since the exercise was kicked off on January 16, the inoculation drive picked up the pace in the last several days.

-''On Friday, 14,843 people were administered coronavirus vaccine, and AEFI (adverse events following immunisation) was reported in seven persons,'' a senior official of the Delhi Health Department had said.
+''On Friday, 14,843 people were administered coronavirus vaccine, and AEFI (adverse events following immunisation) was reported in seven people'' a senior official of the Delhi Health Department had said.

+No fresh death from COVID-19 was recorded on Saturday in Delhi, the second time in February when the single-day fatality count was zero, according to data shared by the city health department.

-Delhi recorded 141 fresh COVID-19 cases and three deaths on Friday, even as the positivity rate stood at 0.22 per cent.
-PTI KND TDSTDS
+The city recorded 126 fresh COVID-19 cases on Saturday, while the positivity rate stood at 0.21 per cent, according to the latest bulletin issued by the Delhi health department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)